 Configuring CATISSUE_HOME/modules/caTIES/sites_configuration.xml

-Note: The properties with characters beginning and ending with @@ will be automatically replaced with the corresponding values from the CATISSUE_HOME/caTissueInstall.properties file.
+Note: The properties with characters beginning and ending with @@ will be automatically replaced with the corresponding values from the CATISSUE_HOME/install.properties or CATISSUE_HOME/upgrade.properties file.
 If you are deploying caTIES services on the same machine as caTissue web application, then you need not set these parameters.
-If you are deploying caTIES on a different machine, then you can copy the fully configured CATISSUE_HOME/caTissueInstall.properties file from the machine on which you have deployed the caTissue web application.
+If you are deploying caTIES on a different machine, then you can copy the fully configured CATISSUE_HOME/install.properties or CATISSUE_HOME/upgrade.properties file from the machine on which you have deployed the caTissue web application.
 You can also set these parameters directly in this file.

 The HL7 reports contain a site abbreviation code, which may or may not map directly to the actual site name used in Suite.
 Therefore, for every site expected in the caTIES reports, the sites configuration file should contain: